Gilgit Agency: After 1700s

-Establishment of the Agency
+Establishment of agency

 Ranbir Singh's successor Pratap Singh was a weak ruler.
 The British used the opportunity to establish an Agency in Gilgit in 1889, stationing a Political Agent who reported to the British Resident in Srinagar.
 The initial purpose of the Agency was to keep watch on the frontier and to restrain Hunza and Nagar from dealing with the Russians.

+By 1889, the House of Ayasho had consolidated complete control over the regions of Gilgit, Punial, Gupis-Yasin, and Ishkoman, incorporating them as provinces under their rule, and appointing suitable governors to monitor each province.
+To emphasize their authority over these territories, the ruling family named the newly unified state Gilgit Wazarat translating to (Greater Gilgit State).
+The Ayasho family, of Ismaili origin, was supported by the Syeds, particularly the fathers and uncles of Pir Syed Karam Ali Shah.
+The British Raj, aiming to strengthen their hold over the area, installed the Ayasho family as permanent rulers and officially recognized the state as a Special Political District.
+The last ruler of Ayasho Dynasty, legitimate rulers of Gilgit, Punial, Gupis-Yasin and Ishkoman was His Royal Highness Aqā Māyoon Alī Shāh Ayāsho.
+After the abolishment of the princely state, the family legacy of the Imperial House of Ayasho is carried on by Shehzada Sameer Shah the current ceremonial crown prince of the family, who is also known as Shēhzada Mīr Sāmeer Ạl'y Shāh Ayāsho as well as by his famous reputation amongst the locals to be called and respected as the rightful "Prince of Gilgit" and "Prince of Punial".

 Soon afterwards, the states of Hunza and Nagar were brought under the direct purview of the Gilgit Agency.
 The Jammu and Kashmir State Forces were stationed in a garrison at Gilgit, which were used by the Agency to keep order.
 They were replaced by a British-officered Gilgit Scouts in 1913.

 Gradually, the princely states to the west of Gilgit (Punial, Yasin, Kuh-Ghizar, Ishkoman and Chitral) were also brought under the purview of the Gilgit Agency.
-These areas were nominally under the suzerainty of Kashmir but were directly administered by the Agency.
-Following a rebellion 1892, Chitral was transferred to the Malakand Agency in the Frontier Areas.
-The remaining areas remained under the control of the Gilgit Agency, which administered them through governors.
+These areas were nominally under the suzerainty of princely state of Kashmir but were directly administered by the Agency.
+Following a rebellion in 1892, Chitral was transferred to the Malakand Agency in the Frontier Areas The remaining areas remained under the control of the Gilgit Agency, which administered them through governors.